TBeijen/tbnl-hugo/content/post/2023-07-13-shifting-left-using-feature-deployments.md

 ### Helm unique release names

 By convention, our feature branches reference the Jira issue we are working on.
-So branches will be named something like `feature/JIRA-123_something_descriptive`.
+So branches will be named something like `feature/JIRA-456_something_descriptive`.
 CI/CD will parse this issue from the branch name, and apply it to our Helm install in the following ways:

 * Helm release name.
 Prefixing the release name with the issue code ensures all Kubernetes object names are unique within the namespace.
-For example, a release name of `jira-1234-bff` would result in deployments named `jira-1234-bff-api` and `jira-1234-bff-redis`.
+For example, a release name of `jira-456-bff` would result in deployments named `jira-456-bff-app` and `jira-456-bff-redis`.
-* Ingress hostname: `jira-1234.bff.feature.mysite.com`
+* Ingress hostname: `jira-456.bff.feature.mysite.com`
-* Application config, things like the redis service-name if redis is included in the feature deployment, Hostnames the application accepts, etc.
+* Application config, things like the redis service-name if redis is included in the feature deployment, hostnames the application accepts, etc.

 ### Uninstaller